-&lt;sup>307 Id. at 7-8.
-Staff cited examples of, e.g., "[i]mproperly refusing to certify a competitor's product as standard compliant; [i]mproperly refusing to adopt or
+&lt;sup>239 Staff cited examples of, e.g., improperly refusing to certify a competitor's product as standard compliant, improperly refusing to adopt or amend a standard to include innovative products developed after the standard was adopted, improperly adding members to a SSO to influence its voting, and improperly failing to

-Other instances of FTC advocacy addressed both competition and consumer privacy issues implicated in national "information blocking" and certification regulations for health information and health IT, where the statute being implemented had expressly recommended consultation with the FTC, as acknowledged by formal FTC staff comments and the HHS NPRM.
-FTC staff have noted, for example, that antitrust law tends to impose duties to deal (in information or otherwise) only under certain circumstances, given the risks to fundamental mechanisms of market pricing, competition, and innovation, as well as risks to data privacy and security, posed by overbroad or undue obligations to share personal information.
+Other advocacies addressed both competition and consumer privacy issues implicated in national "information blocking" and certification regulations for health information and health IT, where the statute being implemented had expressly recommended consultation with the FTC, as acknowledged by formal FTC staff comments and the HHS NPRM.
+Staff have noted, for example, that antitrust tends to impose duties to deal (in information or otherwise) only under certain circumstances, given the risks to fundamental mechanisms of market pricing, competition, and innovation, as well as risks to data privacy and security, posed by overbroad or undue obligations to share personal information.
 FTC staff have also had input into, e.g., the balancing of consumers' interests in privacy, competition, and innovation in a national telecommunications policy.

-E. Artificial Intelligence
+e.
+Artificial Intelligence